-The nightlife for Brussels is relaxed and slightly quieter than other European cities but there are still some good places to go for dancing or just chilling with friends around a table with drinks.
+The nightlife in Brussels is relaxed and slightly quieter than other European cities but there are still some good places to go for dancing or just chilling with friends around a table with drinks.
 Lounge bars and clubs are the most popular and there is a focus on DJs playing good music, comfortable seats and good drinks.

 The best clubs in Brussels are scattered all over the city rather than on a central strip.
 Clubbers normally choose one or two for the evening and stay there to dance the night away.
 The party starts around midnight and go into the early hours of the morning.
 There are no maximum opening hours or alcohol sale restrictions.